philip2003/Getting-and-cleaning-data/README.md

 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+## CodeBook

+The CodeBook for this project can be found here.
+It explains the transformations performed and the resulting data and variables in detail.

 ## Solution steps:
 1. Clone repo
 2. Download assignement data
 3. Copy data to the cloned repo
-4. Set working directory to repo root
+4. Set working directory to repo
-5. Run analysis
+5. Run analysis scripts - Script a and Script b
 6. Output - XXXXXX